AdemHodzic/get-django-saas-template/README.md

 1. Clone this repo and cd into it

+## Docker route

 ### Backend Setup

+From here you have two routes on how do you want to run the project: Docker route and local setup route

+#### Docker route

+1. `cd backend`
+2. Create a volume for our database with `docker volume create get-django-saas-postgres`
+3. Build and run our Docker composition with `docker-compose up --build`
+4. Create a super user with `sudo docker-compose run web python manage.py createsuperuser`

+#### Local setup route

 1. Install `virtualenv` package with `pip install virtualenv`
 2. Create a virtual environment.
 I keep my venvs in `~/.venvs` folder and create them with `virtualenv ~/.venvs/{PROJECT_NAME}`